KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Setting Name
 Example
 Description
 title	title: "&6&lQuests"	Will be displayed in the top left corner of your menu.
 You can use color codes to color the title.
-Variables are supported. height	height: 3	How many lines of slots your menu will have.
+Variables and defining languages are supported. height	height: 3	How many lines of slots your menu will have.
 Minimum 1, Maximum 6.
 Optional Settings🔗
 Setting Name